 Once it can be established which individual or entity holds possession or control of the land on which the Plaintiff is injured, and thus identifies the proper Defendant in the suit, the second step is to identify what legal duty that Defendant owes to the injured Plaintiff.

 In Michigan, the extent of the duty owed by the possessor of land is dependent upon the purpose for which the Plaintiff was on the land at the time he or she sustained the injury.
-Stitt v Holland Abundant Life Fellowship, 462 Mich 591, 596 (2000).
-Michigan law has three distinct levels of Plaintiffs in premises liability cases, and each are owed different duties by the Defendant.
+Michigan law outlines three distinct levels of Plaintiffs in premises liability cases, and the Defendant owes different duties to each.
 Those duties are invitee, licensee, and trespasser, and the level of care owed by the Defendant will be dictated by the Plaintiff’s designation into one of these categories.

 It is important to understand that an individual’s status on a particular property may change during the course of the visit.
 Because the duty owed by the land possessor to the injured Plaintiff is based upon the Plaintiff’s purpose and permission level for being on the property, it similarly figures that as the Plaintiff moves around the property, the corresponding duty level to the Plaintiff changes.

 For example, Michigan courts have held that a social guest of a tenant of an apartment building is a licensee while in the tenant’s apartment, but becomes an invitee of the apartment building’s landlord while in the common areas of the building.
-Petraszewsky v Keeth (on remand), 201 Mich App 535 (1993).
 Similarly, a business invitee who wanders into restricted areas of the business establishment without first seeking permission becomes a trespasser in those restricted areas.
-Constantineau v DCI Food Equip, Inc, 195 Mich App 511 (1992).